kaliberjs/build/library/README.md

 ```
   <Test prop='value' configForClient={config.client} />
 ```
-You can make use [React context](https://facebook.github.io/react/docs/context.html) to easily access the configuration deeper in your react-application.
+You could use [React context](https://facebook.github.io/react/docs/context.html) to easily access the configuration deeper in your react-application.

 ## Motivation